 Education for Ministry is a four-year course in theological education based on small-group study and practice.
 Participants discover and nurture their call to Christian service by studying the Christian tradition and bringing it into conversation with their experiences of the world in study, worship, and theological reflection.
-For 2017-18 class are available in New London on Tuesday afternoons (starting date to be decided) and in Hanover on Mondays and on Thursdays starting September 11th.
-The cost is $375 per year.
+Classes are regularly offered at St. Andrew's and in Hanover and Concord.
+A new EfM session at St. Andrew's will start in January, 2018.
 Let the Parish Administrator, Shelly Boucher, know if you are interested.

 A Course during Lent is offered each year on the Sundays.
 Recent ones:

 2018: Meeting Jesus in the Gospel of John, a program from Society of Saint John the Evangelist.

 2017: The Origins of Repentance and Forgiveness: Genesis and the Story of Joseph,

 2015: Mark: A New Translation with Mark Kutolowski.

 2014: Henri Nouwen’s The Return of the Prodigal Son: A Story of Homecoming.

 Novel Theology discussions take place on the second Wednesday of the month.
 The group meets 7:00 - 8:30 pm.
 See Learn\Novel Theology for more information.